gacallea/myCardanoGuides/docs/ITN1_CLUSTER.md

 ### Install Monitoring ###

-You need to install [Prometheus](https://prometheus.io/) from the official Debian repository, and [Grafana](https://grafana.com/) from the [repository they provide](https://grafana.com/docs/grafana/latest/installation/debian/).
+You need to install [Prometheus](https://prometheus.io/) from the official Ubuntu repository, and [Grafana](https://grafana.com/) from the [repository they provide](https://grafana.com/docs/grafana/latest/installation/debian/).
 You'll also install and configure [Nginx](https://www.nginx.com/) and [EFF](https://eff.org/)'s [Certbot](https://certbot.eff.org/) to automate the process of creating and managing [Let's Encrypt](https://letsencrypt.org/) certificates.
 Nginx is used to [reverse-proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to Grafana, and the [SSL encryption](https://www.ssl.com/faqs/faq-what-is-ssl/) is necessary to securely connect to and peruse your remote monitoring, [while keeping safe from prying eyes](https://www.youtube.com/watch?v=-enHfpHMBo4).
 To install the needed software, use the following commands:

 ```bash
 wget -q -O - https://packages.grafana.com/gpg.key | sudo apt-key add -